simranss/flutter_iterable_dropdown/README.md

 ## Additional information

-You can contribute to this package via the [github repo](https://github.com/simranss/flutter_iterable_dropdown)
+You can contribute to this package via the [Github Repo](https://github.com/simranss/flutter_iterable_dropdown).
+Check out the [Contribution Page](CONTRIBUTING.md) for reference.